On Joint Functional Calculus For Ritt Operators: Notations and main results

 The existence of bounded functional calculus is deeply connected to the notion of dilation.
 For instance, if $T$ is a contraction on a Hilbert space, then the classical result of Sz-Nagy and Foias (see \cite{SF}, Chapter 1) says that $T$ has a unitary dilation.
 Ando \cite{AT} showed that any commuting couple of contractions on a Hilbert space admits a joint unitary dilation on a common Hilbert space.
 Nagy-Foias and Ando's dilation theorem can be used to obtain von Neumann inequality in one and two variables respectively.
 However, there are examples \cite{GRA}, \cite{VA} of three commuting contractions on a Hilbert space which fail to have a joint unitary dilation.
 Moving out of the realm of Hilbert spaces, Akocglu and Sucheston \cite{AS} proved that any positive contraction on an $L^p$-space has a onto isometric dilation, $1<p\neq 2<\infty,$ which in turn shows that this class of contractions satisfy the Matsaev's conjecture.
 We refer \cite{CRW}, \cite{CRRW} and \cite{PEL} and references therein for more information in this direction and \cite{RA1} for multivariate generalisations.
 In \cite{AFL} and \cite{ALM}, the authors provided a characterisation of bounded functional calculus for Ritt operators in terms of loose dilation, which we define below. \begin{definition} Let $1<p\neq 2<\infty.$ Suppose $\mathbf{T}=(T_1,\dots,T_n)$ be a commuting tuple of bounded operators on $L^p(\Omega)$.
-We say that the $n$-tuple $\mathbf{T}$ admits a joint isometric loose dilation, if there exists a measure space $\Omega^\prime,$ a commuting tuple of onto isometries $\mathbf{U}=(U_1,\dots,U_n),$ on $L^p(\Omega^\prime),$ together with two bounded operators $\mathcal{Q} :L^p(\Omega^\prime)\to L^p(\Omega)$ and $\mathcal{J}:L^p(\Omega)\to L^p(\Omega^\prime),$ such that for all $i_1,\dots,i_n\in\mathbb{N}_0.$
+We say that the $n$-tuple $\mathbf{T}$ admits a joint isometric loose dilation, if there exists a measure space $\Omega^\prime,$ a commuting tuple of onto isometries $\mathbf{U}=(U_1,\dots,U_n),$ on $L^p(\Omega^\prime),$ together with two bounded operators $\mathcal{Q} :L^p(\Omega^\prime)\to L^p(\Omega)$ and $\mathcal{J}:L^p(\Omega)\to L^p(\Omega^\prime),$ such that for all $i_1,\dots,i_n\in\mathbb{N}_0.$ \end{definition} In the case of Hilbert space and for any commuting tuple $\mathbf{T}=(T_1,\dots,T_n)$ of bounded operators on $\mathcal{H},$ we say that the $n$-tuple $\mathbf{T}$ admits a joint isometric loose dilation, if there exists a Hilbert space space $\mathcal{K},$ a commuting tuple of onto isometries $\mathbf{U}=(U_1,\dots,U_n),$ on $\mathcal{K},$ together with two bounded operators $\mathcal{Q} :\mathcal{K}\to \mathcal{H}$ and $\mathcal{J}:\mathcal{H}\to \mathcal{K},$ such that for all $i_1,\dots,i_n\in\mathbb{N}_0.$